uwsampl/3la-evaluation/README.md

 ## Build and Run

+To build,
-To build, you need to use Docker's BuildKit option, so use a command like the following:
+  you need to use Docker's BuildKit option, so you need to set the DOCKER_BUILDKIT flag to 1.
+You also need
+  to have an ssh agent running
+  and give the `--ssh` flag to access our private repos.
+The below commands should work assuming you have the appropriate ssh credentials:
 ```
+eval `ssh-agent -s`
+ssh-add
-DOCKER_BUILDKIT=1 docker build . -t 3la-pldi-2022-evaluation --build-arg tvm_build_threads=32
+DOCKER_BUILDKIT=1 docker build . -t 3la-pldi-2022-evaluation --ssh default --build-arg tvm_build_threads=32
 ```